 If you’re having an implant inserted along with your breast lift, it will be placed in a pocket directly under the breast tissue, or deeper, under the muscle of the chest wall.

 After surgery, you’ll wear an elastic bandage or a surgical bra over gauze dressings.
-Your breasts will be bruised, swollen, and uncomfortable for a day or two, but the pain shouldn’t be severe.
+Your breasts will be bruised, swollen, and uncomfortable for a day or 2, but the pain shouldn’t be severe.
 Any discomfort you do feel can be relieved with medications prescribed by your surgeon.